 Sr. No. On completing the course, the students will be able to: CO1 Understand the concept of moment of inertia, torque and angular acceleration with the help of fly wheel.
 CO2 Understand the conservation laws in elastic collision using one dimensional hanging sphere.
 CO3 Determine modulus of rigidity, Young's modulus and Poisson's ratio.
 CO4 Find out low resistance with Carey Foster's Bridge.
 CO5 Find out the capacitance and permittivity of a medium by de-Sauty's bridge.

 B.SC.
 (HONS.)
-PHYSICS SEMESTER I BHP-109 ORGANIC CHEMISTRY LAB-I
+PHYSICS SEMESTER I CHP-112 ORGANIC CHEMISTRY LAB-I

-Credit Hours (per week):6 Total Hours: 60 Maximum Marks: 50 (Practical Marks: 37+Internal Assessment: 13) Pass Marks: 35% its derivatives.
+Credit Hours (per week):6 Total Hours: 60

 I. Examiner will give one organic salt to the students.